Rapid wavefront shaping using an optical gradient acquisition: Discussion

-The challenge in computing a wavefront shaping modulation is that the desired modulation depends on the unknown tissue structure.
-As a result, most previous optimization strategies are based on slow coordinate descent strategies, which sequentially scan the parameters of the modulation and quarry them one at a time.
-Our contribution is in finding an analytic way to compute the gradient of the wavefront shaping score from the scattered wavefront, and we can compute the gradient in closed-form, despite the fact that we do not know the tissue structure.
-With this analytic expression we can move from coordinate descent into gradient descent optimization and update all SLM parameters at once.
-The resulting optimization strategy is orders of magnitude faster and allow us to estimate high resolution modulations.
-Such high resolution modulations allow us to get better corrections.
+The challenge in computing a wavefront shaping modulation lies in its dependence on the unknown tissue structure.
+Consequently, most previous optimization strategies relied on slow coordinate descent strategies, which sequentially scan and query the modulation parameters one at a time.
+Our contribution lies in deriving an analytic method to compute the gradient of the wavefront shaping score directly from the scattered wavefront.
+Crucially, we can compute the gradient in closed-form, despite the unknown tissue structure.
+This enables a transition from coordinate descent to gradient descent optimization, allowing simultaneous update to all SLM parameters.
+The resulting optimization strategy is orders of magnitude faster than previous coordinate descent approaches.
+Moreover, our approach facilitates the estimation of high-resolution modulations, leading to superior corrections when stronger scattering is present.

-We demonstrated the applicability of our gradient acquisition framework using a simple confocal-microscope setup.
-To make better usage of wavefront shaping corrections in real tissue imaging applications, our framework can be incorporated into an OCT or fluorescent microscopes systems.
-OCT enables imaging insider deep tissue volumes as it isolates content at different depths using path-length filtering.
-However, for deep tissue OCT filtering is also subject to severe aberrations which can be corrected with a wavefront shaping system.
-The optimization framework presented in this paper applies directly to an OCT system as well, and can be used to develop a fast, aberration corrected OCT.
-Wavefront shaping is also highly effective in correcting the aberrations of a fluorescent microscope.
-We can use a very small modification of the algorithm to handle incoherent light.
-However, because the number of photons emitted from a fluorescent target is very low, measuring the gradient with sufficient SNR may be challenging.
+We demonstrated the applicability of our gradient acquisition framework using a simple reflection-mode confocal-microscope setup.
+This confocal system is inherently limited due to weak back-reflection of biological samples and the mixing of reflections from different depth layers, resulting in poor depth sectioning.
+To enhance the utility of wavefront shaping corrections in real tissue imaging, our framework can be integrated into optical coherence tomography (OCT) or fluorescence microscope systems.
+OCT enables imaging deep within tissue volumes by isolating content at different depths through path-length filtering.
+However, in highly scattering tissues, OCT filtering is significantly affected by aberrations, which can be effectively corrected using a wavefront shaping system.
+Since OCT relies on coherent light, the optimization framework presented in this paper is directly applicable to OCT and can facilitate the development of a fast, aberration-corrected OCT system.
+Wavefront shaping is also highly effective in correcting the aberrations of fluorescence microscopes.
+We believe that a modification of our gradient formulation can be adapted to incoherent light sources.
+However, there are two main challenges for this approach.
+First, we need to retrieve the emitted complex wavefront from incoherent light sources.
+This could be tackled by an incoherent interferometer \cite{Chen:22, Chen_2024_CVPR,Horstmeyer15, YU2015632}.
+Second, the low photon count emitted by fluorescent targets makes it challenging to measure the gradient with sufficient SNR.